hannibal002/SkyHanni/FEATURES.md

 - Option to show the health of Voidgloom Seraph 4 during the laser phase (useful when trying to phase skip)
 - Show when Revenant Horror 5 is about to BOOM.

+## Commands
+- /wiki (using hypixel-skyblock.fandom.com instead of Hypixel wiki)
+- /shmarkplayer <player> (marking a player with yellow color)
+-
 ## Misc
 - Allow to copy, paste, and mark selected text in signs (not visual, but it's working still)
 - Pet Display (showing the currently selected pet as GUI element, without any fancy XP or level or percentage, but with auto-pet support)